An average trading volume for Affirm Holdings Inc. (AFRM) has been steady over the recent period. - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Jan 03 when Rabois Keith sold 17,287 shares for $9.18 per share.
 The transaction valued at 158,772 led to the insider holds 51,860 shares of the business.

 Rabois Keith sold 17,287 shares of AFRM for $246,654 on Dec 01.
 The Director now owns 69,147 shares after completing the transaction at $14.27 per share.
 On Nov 01, another insider, Rabois Keith, who serves as the Director of the company, sold 17,287 shares for $20.04 each.
 As a result, the insider received 346,438 and left with 86,434 shares of the company.